 - Find other ways to get vitamins and minerals.
 Dairy products are an important source of calcium, protein, and vitamins D and B12.
 If you or your child has a milk allergy, foods such as broccoli, spinach, and soy products can help fill the void.
 A registered dietitian can help you develop a well-balanced eating plan.

 - Try dairy substitutes.
-Drink soy, rice, and almond milk that are fortified with calcium and vitamin D. Look for non-dairy ice cream, chocolate, cheese, and yogurt.
+Drink soy, rice, oat, and almond milks that are fortified with calcium and vitamin D. Look for non-dairy ice cream, chocolate, cheese, and yogurt.
+Use margarines made with vegetable oil instead of butter.
+A tablespoon of vinegar in a cup of rice milk or soy milk works as a buttermilk substitute.

 - Be careful with kosher products.
 Some may contain milk protein, even those labeled "pareve," which are considered milk-free under kosher guidelines.